 The NAYJ has no paid staff but relies on the work undertaken by Trustees and Members.
 If you would like to get involved, then please email email@example.com

 Statement of Purpose

 The purpose of the NAYJ is to promote the rights of, and justice for, children in trouble.

 Working with children in trouble: the philosophical base

 Children and young people should be viewed individually according to their stage of development.
-A child or young person who offends should be viewed as a child and as a child first and foremost.
+A child who offends should be viewed as a child and as a child first and foremost.
 Thus, the welfare of the child remains paramount.
 Within this context, the National Association for Youth Justice has produced a Manifesto:

 2019/20 Youth Justice Manifesto

 The NAYJ Constitution documents the objectives and structure of the charity.